 The markets in 2015 reached new record highs with the S&P 500 closing in on 2,100.
 It’s been an incredible year and one in which people should develop some fear now that investors are so complacent.

-The markets are currently in a transition period as the Federal Reserve reduces its quantitative easing.
+The markets are currently in a transition period as the Federal Reserve thinks long and hard about raising interest rates in 2016.
 I’ve taken the sanguine view that higher interest rates are a positive reflection of the economy due to rising demand for money.
 Interest rates don’t move in a vacuum.

 Housing is the big question mark now.
 Will a 4.5% 30-year fixed mortgage rate start curtailing housing demand given the rate was 3.5% only a few months ago?
 Absolutely.
 Add on a 12% nationwide increase in housing prices year over year, and buyers are getting squeezed.
 If housing slows down so do the earnings for major lending institutions.
 You can see a cycle where layoffs occur if there’s a drastic slowdown causing a decrease in demand for credit that ultimately hits earnings some more.